-THE BARNET SAILING COOPERATIVE is a non-profit organization founded in 1987 by a group of people interested in the sport of sailing and the cooperative ownership of boats for the purpose of training, day sailing and cruising.
-Each member pays an annual fee and must also contribute time towards maintenance, administration and social events.
+THE BARNET SAILING COOPERATIVE is a non-profit organization founded in 1987 by a group of people interested in the sport of sailing and the cooperative ownership of boats for the purpose of day sailing and cruising.
+Each member pays an annual fee and must also contribute time towards maintenance, administration, and social events.

 The cost of maintenance, insurance, moorage, etc. are covered by the fees.
-We limit our membership the 75 sailing memberships.
+We limit our membership to 75 sailing memberships.
 In addition, if you do not wish to sail or if our sailing permits have all been allotted, applicants may apply to be placed on a waiting list for priority for future sailing permits.
 While on the waiting list, the applicants may attend social functions and meetings.

 Have you dreamed about sailing away into the sunset?
 Have you longed to explore exotic places or perhaps our beautiful British Columbia coastline?
 Unfortunately for most of us it is only a dream.
 The cost of owning a boat is extensive.
 The cost of buying the boat, equipping it, moorage, insurance and, of course, maintenance.
 A boat has been described as a hole in the water into which you throw money.
 Then, after all your expenses, you find you don’t have the time to use it.
-Or, you or your spouse find out you don’t really like sailing!
+Or you or your spouse find out you don’t really like sailing!
 The Co-op was founded on the principle of Affordable Sailing, offering members a way to share costs and new sailors a chance to see if sailing is really for them without a huge up-front investment.

 The Co-op was started in 1987 when George Doutre conducted sailing classes at Barnet Marine Park in Burnaby, B.C.
 A group from the classes formed the Barnet Sailing Cooperative with the purchase of our first boat, a fourteen-foot Enterprise sailing dingy that was kept in the park boat compound.